You are using an outdated browser. Some features may not work correctly, and your experience will not be good. Update your browser

 Updated:

-Frank Holl’s 1872 painting I am the Resurrection and Life (Village Funeral) is an excellent example of social realism: an artistic movement which aimed to draw attention to working-class living conditions.
-In this painting Holl captures a moment in time and grief, as a careworn funeral cortège wends its weary way through a rural churchyard.
+Frank Holl’s 1872 painting I am the Resurrection and Life (Village Funeral) exemplifies social realism: an artistic movement which drew attention to Victorian working-class living conditions.
+Holl captures a poignant moment in time, as a funeral cortège wends its weary way through a rural churchyard.
 While his subjects have clearly attempted to assemble the trappings of a respectable funeral, their efforts are obviously, painfully threadbare; a stark reminder that all were (and still are) by no means equal in death.

 In this talk historian Dr Helen Frisby will explore the story behind this moment; where would these people have come from, and where were they going?
-What customs and rituals would have helped or maybe hindered them along the way - and what lessons might all of this have about grief and loss for us today?
+What customs and rituals would they have performed - and what lessons might all of this have about grief and loss for us today?

 About Dr Helen Frisby

-I'm an internationally recognised expert on the history and folklore of death, dying and funerals.
-My publications include the Shire Library book 'Traditions of Death and Burial' (Bloomsbury, 2019) as well as various academic articles.
-Previously I've appeared on the History Channel discussing Victorian funerals with Johnny Vaughan, and on BBC radio talking about sin-eating and other historic funeral customs.
-I love working with all sorts of groups large and small, so do please get in touch to discuss your requirements.
+With a PhD on the history and folklore of death, dying and funerals, my publications include the Shire Library book 'Traditions of Death and Burial'.
+I've appeared on the History Channel with Johnny Vaughan, and on BBC and Australian national radio.
+I work with all sorts of groups large and small, and would love to hear from you!

 Send a message to the speaker